Tipped Off (1923 film)

-Tipped Off is a 1923 American silent drama film directed by Finis Fox and starring Arline Pretty, Noah Beery and Stuart Holmes.
+Tipped Off is a lost 1923 American silent drama film directed by Finis Fox and starring Arline Pretty, Noah Beery and Stuart Holmes.
 It was distributed by the independent Playgoers Pictures.

-Synopsis
+Plot

 Mildred Garson, the fiancée of playwright Anthony Moore wants to star in his new crime drama.
 In order to convince him she stages a fake burglary at her home with the help of her brother and sister.
 However a real-life robbery takes place in which the butler is shot and Mildred kidnapped.